 April 11, 1995: The UN Security Council adopts Resolution 984 acknowledging the unilateral pledges by the five nuclear-weapon states not to use or threaten to use nuclear weapons against non-nuclear-weapon states-parties to the NPT.
 The move is seen as a way to win greater support for the possible indefinite extension of the treaty.

 May 11, 1995: At the fifth NPT review conference, states-parties agree to the treaty’s indefinite extension.
-Article X of the NPT called for a conference of states-parties to be held 25 years after the treaty’s entry into force in order to determine whether the treaty would remain in force indefinitely or for other additional periods of time.
+Article X of the NPT called for a conference of states parties to be held 25 years after the treaty’s entry into force in order to determine whether the treaty would remain in force indefinitely or for other additional periods of time.
 This conference was held in 1995 and began with considerable uncertainty regarding the nature of any extension.
 Non-nuclear-weapon states, particularly developing countries belonging to the Nonaligned Movement, expressed disappointment with the lack of progress toward nuclear disarmament and feared that a decision to extend the treaty indefinitely would by default enable the nuclear-armed states to hold on to their nuclear arsenals in perpetuity and avoid any accountability in eliminating them.
 At the conference, Indonesia and South Africa proposed tying the treaty’s indefinite extension to a decision to strengthen the treaty review process.
-They also linked it to establishment of a set of principles and objectives on nuclear nonproliferation and disarmament to hold NPT states-parties, particularly the nuclear-weapon states, accountable to their commitments.
-These principles and objectives include completion of the Comprehensive Test Ban Treaty and negotiations on the cutoff of fissile material production for weapons purposes.
-The conference also adopted a resolution calling for establishment of a zone free of weapons of mass destruction in the Middle East.
+They also linked it to the establishment of a set of principles and objectives on nuclear nonproliferation and disarmament to hold NPT states-parties, particularly the nuclear-weapon states, accountable to their commitments.
+These principles and objectives include the completion of the Comprehensive Test Ban Treaty and negotiations on the cutoff of fissile material production for weapons purposes.
+The conference also adopted a resolution calling for the establishment of a zone free of weapons of mass destruction in the Middle East.
 This resolution was intended to win support for the indefinite NPT extension from Arab states, which objected to Israel’s status outside the NPT and its assumed possession of nuclear weapons.
-Although only a majority of states-parties was required to approve the indefinite extension, the agreed package of decisions obtained enough support that such a vote was not required.
+Although only a majority of states-parties were required to approve the indefinite extension, the agreed package of decisions obtained enough support that such a vote was not required.

 May 15, 1997: The IAEA adopts the Model Additional Protocol, a voluntary safeguards agreement for a state to give the agency greater powers to verify that illegal nuclear weapons-related activities are not taking place inside that state.
 The protocol was developed in response to Iraq’s and North Korea’s illicit actions under the treaty.
 For more information, see the 1997 Additional Protocol at a Glance.

 January 10, 2003: North Korea announces its withdrawal from the NPT.
 North Korea initially announced its intent to withdraw from the NPT a decade earlier following suspicions of NPT violations.
 After holding talks with the United States, North Korea suspended that withdrawal in June 1993, just a day before it would have come into effect.
 It further agreed to give up its nuclear weapons program under a 1994 agreement with the United States.
 Following the collapse of that agreement in 2002, North Korea declared January 10, 2003, that, with only one day remaining of its previous three-month notification requirement to withdraw from the NPT, its withdrawal would come into effect a day later.
 Although the legality of North Korea’s process of withdrawal remains in question, subsequent calls by the UN and the IAEA for Pyongyang to return to the NPT demonstrate a recognition that it is currently outside the treaty.
 Article X of the NPT recognizes the right of states to withdraw from the treaty if that party’s “supreme interests” are jeopardized by “extraordinary events.”
 States are required to give notice three months in advance before such a withdrawal would take effect.
-In light of North Korea’s withdrawal and subsequent development of nuclear weapons, the 2005 NPT review conference considered ways to ensure that states that withdraw from the treaty are not able to use technologies and materials obtained while an NPT state-party to pursue nuclear weapons.
-Discussions of these various proposals are still ongoing.
+In light of North Korea’s withdrawal and subsequent development of nuclear weapons, the 2005 NPT review conference considered ways to ensure that states that withdraw from the treaty are not able to use technologies and materials obtained while an NPT state-party pursues nuclear weapons.

 June 6, 2003: The IAEA issues a report detailing Iranian clandestine nuclear activities that Tehran failed to report to the agency, in violation of its safeguards agreement.